 I have RSVP’s for 10 people so last night I had to make a batch of the chili since the pressure canner will only hold 8 pints.
 It also gave me a chance to prep and time the recipe since we meet for about 3 hours.
 Most recipes using dried beans take at least 75 minutes in the canner.

 - As you cook the chili in the pressure canner the beans will continue to cook and absorb more water.
 So make sure that you fill the pint jars with about 2/3rd full of just the bean portions as you first ladle and then finish to 1 inch headspace with the liquid only.

 - Since I have the group coming today they will have the opportunity to try it ahead of time.
 My husband loved it, said that it has just the right amount of kick or spiciness and the beans were cooked well with the onion and tomato adding great flavor to the best vegetarian chili he had ever tasted.

-I am anxious to get started with the group.
+- I am anxious to get started with the group.
 I will be teaching most of the first half hours since most of them have never pressure canned before.
 I am posting the recipe for all of my followers and my “stealth” visitors along with the pictures.

-I hope that if you are a water bath canner only that you will soon find a source since the opportunity to make incredible meals can be expanded with the art and science of pressure canning.
+- I hope that if you are a water bath canner only that you will soon find a source since the opportunity to make incredible meals can be expanded with the art and science of pressure canning.

-I will post the handouts about pressure canning that I give to the group today on the SB Canning Group tab of this blog later this evening if you are interested in knowing more about it.
+- I will post the handouts about pressure canning that I give to the group today on the SB Canning Group tab of this blog later this evening if you are interested in knowing more about it.